• The Upfit Insider

 What is a Box Truck?
-(Definition + Body Types)
+(Straight Truck Definition + Body Types)

-A straight-frame cab with an enclosed cargo box (10–26 ft).
-Perfect for contractors, delivery fleets, and service pros.
+A box truck—sometimes called a straight truck—is a cab and chassis with an enclosed cargo box (10–26 ft).
+They’re a staple for contractors, delivery fleets, and service pros.

 Box truck with side-access door, ideal for urban deliveries and upfits.
 This unit likely features a tuck-under liftgate, though it’s not visible here.

-It’s all about payload math: curb weight + upfit weight eats into GVWR.
+Payload comes down to math: curb weight + upfit weight = less available GVWR.

 Class